eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool uxr_run_session_until_all_status(uxrSession* session, int timeout, const uint16_t* request_list, uint8_t* status_list, size_t list_size);

 This function processes the internal functionality of a session.
-This implies:
+It implies:

-1. Flashes all output streams sending the data through the transport.
+1. Flashing all output streams sending the data through the transport.
-2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
+2. If there is any reliable stream, it will perform the associated reliable behaviour to ensure communication.
-3. Listenes messages from the *Agent* and call the associated callback if exists (a topic callback or a status callback).
+3. Listening messages from the *Agent* and call the associated callback if it exists (a topic callback or a status callback).

 The ``_until_all_status`` suffix function version will perform these actions during ``timeout`` duration or until all requested status had been received.
 The function will return ``true`` if all status have been received and all of them have the value ``UXR_STATUS_OK`` or ``UXR_STATUS_OK_MATCHED``, ``false`` otherwise.

 :session: Session structure previously initialized.
-:timeout: Maximun waiting time for a new message, in milliseconds.
+:timeout: Maximum waiting time for a new message, in milliseconds.
           For waiting without timeout, set the value to ``UXR_TIMEOUT_INF``
-:request_list: An array of request to confirm with a status.
+:request_list: An array of requests to confirm with a status.
 :status_list: An uninitialized array with the same size as ``request_list`` where the status values will be written.
-              The position of a status in the list corresponds to the request at the same position in ``request_list``.
+              The position of status in the list corresponds to the request at the same position in ``request_list``.
 :list_size: The size of ``request_list`` and ``status_list`` arrays.

 ------